ARIZONA STATE VETERANS HOME

-VMLC has an on-going relationship with the Arizona State Veterans Home and continue to provide the home with much needed funding for various projects.
-In partnership with Rebuilding America, VMLC has helped to create a wheelchair accessible library for the patients and an Alzheimer's area and patio for patients with dementia and Alzheimer's disease.
-Most recently, the VMLC has approved funding for four top priority projects at the home:
+VMLC has an on-going relationship with the Arizona State Veterans Home and continues to provide the home with much-needed funding for various projects.
+In partnership with Rebuilding America, VMLC createD a wheelchair-accessible library for the patients and an Alzheimer's area with a patio for patients with dementia and Alzheimer's disease.
+Additional financial support from the VMLC was provided for these top priority projects at the home:

-- BLANKET WARMERS: utilized to keep residents comfortable and promote better blood circulation.
+BLANKET WARMERS: utilized to keep residents comfortable and promote better blood circulation.

 VMLC Donates $5,000

 VMLC President Sam Young and Vice President Rita Brock-Perini present a $5,000 check to Veteran's Home Administrator Colleen Rundell and Kristin Fray, Therapeutic Program Manager.
-This donation will provide clothing for the residents at “Rosie's Closet”, help to renovate the common dining room and make it more welcoming especially for our female veterans, and purchase several iPads for the use of the veterans' “technology club.”
+This donation will provide clothing for the residents at “Rosie's Closet”, help to renovate the common dining room and make it more welcoming especially for our female veterans, and purchase several iPads for the use of the veterans' “technology club.